 The Tribunal will continue to employ a case management strategy that utilizes its adjudicative and mediation resources to resolve the issues between the parties.
-Where cases do not settle, the Tribunal will work on finding ways to streamline any hearing that has to take place through case management tools: agreed statement of facts, witness "will say" statements, etc. In addition, the parties are expressly asked on the forms whether they consent to the use of a single adjudicator rather than a panel.
+Where cases do not settle, the Tribunal will work on finding ways to streamline any hearing that has to take place through case management tools such as: agreed statement of facts, witness "will say" statements and other methods.
+In addition, the parties are expressly asked on the forms whether they consent to the use of a single adjudicator rather than a panel.
 This assists in improving the hearing process by allowing for hearings based on written submissions or more efficient scheduling.

 The Act prescribes that a three-person panel constitutes a quorum of the Tribunal.
 While the Statutory Powers Procedure Act permits one person to constitute a quorum of the Tribunal when dealing with the merits of a case, this is conditional upon consent of the parties.
-In addition to the Presiding Officer, there is currently an Alternate Presiding Office/Deputy Presiding Officer and a part-time Deputy Presiding Officer appointed.
-Four part-time members are representative of employers and three part-time members representative of employees.
+In addition to the Presiding Officer, there is currently an Alternate Presiding Officer.
+Four part-time members are representative of employees and three part-time members are representative of employees.